 - Type II dapps use the blockchain of a Type I dapp, are their own protocols, and have tokens to provide the necessary functionality.
 The Omni Protocol is an example of a Type II dapp.
 This type is like a software program.

 - Type III leverage the protocol of a Type II dapp to become their own protocols.
 They also have their own tokens to generate a use.
-The SAFE Network uses the Omni Protocol for issuing safecoins that are then used to get distributed file storage.
+In order to issue safecoins, the SAFE Network uses Omni Protocol.
 This type is like a specialized type of software that fulfills a unique need or function.

 In this way, each type of dapp builds upon the next one for further application.